-- Hydroponic Produce - · Cannabis Products
+- · Hydroponic Produce - · Cannabis Products

 These two reportable segments, described in greater detail below, had previously been reported on a combined basis as they had been operated and evaluated as one operating segment.
 We experienced significant growth over the last year in most of our product areas.
 As we have grown organically, and as we have added to our capabilities through acquisitions, our products have increased in scale and become more strategically important and distinctly organized and managed under these two groupings.
 In addition, our chief operating decision maker ("CODM") has begun reviewing results and managing and allocating resources among these two strategic business groupings, and we have begun budgeting using these business segments.
-Our segment information for the quarter ended March 31, 2014 has been reclassified to conform to our current presentation.
+Our segment information for the six months and quarter ended June 30, 2014 have been reclassified to conform to our current presentation.